-Dr. Vijaya Prakash Krishnan Muthaiah is a Physical Therapist by training, and because of his passion in translational research, completed inter-disciplinary graduate studies in Anatomy-Molecular Biology.
+Vijaya Prakash Krishnan Muthaiah, PhD, is a physical therapist by training, and because of his passion in translational research, completed inter-disciplinary graduate studies in anatomy-molecular biology.

-Currently at the UB Brain Plasticity and Neurorehabilitation Laboratory Dr. Muthaiah’s research investigates on how neurotrauma & occupational hazards (especially noise exposure) affects inner ear and respective higher centers of brain thereby focusing on auditory and vestibular neurodegeneration using both pre-clinical animal models and human subjects.
-His research is supported by three years post-doctoral training (on occupational noise/heavy metal toxicity) at Center for Hearing and Deafness, University at Buffalo and two years post-doctoral training (on moderate noise) at Department of Speech-Language and Hearing Sciences, Purdue University.
+Currently at the UB Brain Plasticity and Neurorehabilitation Laboratory, Muthaiah’s research investigates on how neurotrauma and occupational hazards (especially noise exposure) affects inner ear and respective higher centers of brain thereby focusing on auditory and vestibular neurodegeneration using both pre-clinical animal models and human subjects.
+His research is supported by three years post-doctoral training on occupational noise/heavy metal toxicity at the UB's Center for Hearing and Deafness, and two years post-doctoral training on moderate noise at Purdue University's Department of Speech-Language and Hearing Sciences.